mniyaz/tcms-fusion/docs/mobile/booking/close-booking.md

 # 📦 Close Booking – Easy Guide for Operators

 Welcome!
-This guide will help you upload your **Close Booking** step by step.
+This guide will help you to **Close Booking** step by step.
 Just follow along — it’s simple!

 ---